lgbt-foundation/whitepaper/pinkpaper.md

 ### Microeconomic Model

-Among the actors on the network, a microeconomy will develop that is facilitated by the native token - LGBT Token.
-There are two primary functions the Service Provider needs to fulfil for Third-party Services: **discovery** and **incentive**.
-We propose the Network Services of the Service Provider include a reward engine<sup>appe-2</sup> which facilitates distribution of tokens to other actors in the network.
+Among the actors on the network, we anticipate a microeconomy will develop that is facilitated by the native token - LGBT Token.
+We believe that there are two primary functions the Service Provider needs to fulfil for Third-party Services: **discovery** and **incentive**.
+We propose the Network Services of the Service Provider include a reward engine<sup>appe-2</sup> which facilitates distribution of Tokens to other actors in the network.
 We approach the model in terms of satisfying the actor relationship requirements.

 ### Third-party Service vis-à-vis User